Economics

 Part I

 With this kind of understanding and equipped with this kind of information, talks and debates regarding money are likely to persist just as is the case with limited resources such as petroleum and bauxite.
-Usually, it is contended that there is small money to facilitate the funding of social programs and initiatives.
+Usually, it is contended that there is little money to facilitate the funding of social programs and initiatives.
 This further explains the immortality associated with the public expenditure or government debt thus crowding out the private sectors.
-Most banks, such as the Bank of England, however, admits that none of these allegations is real or true.
+Most banks, such as the Bank of England, however, admit that none of these allegations is real or true.
 In summary, instead of the banks receiving deposits once there are savings done by the households and later lending them out, the lending done by banks creates deposits.
 In truism, the central bank rarely fixes or dictates the amount of cash released into circulation, and neither is the money from the central bank multiplied up into more loans and deposits (Dilley, n.d.).

 In another explanation, everything people know is not merely wrong, but in other words, it is backward.
 As the banks make loans, they tend to create money.
 This is because money, in this case, is just an IOU.
-The functions and roles of the central bank are to preside over the legal orders which tend to efficiently grant other banks the exclusive responsibilities and rights to establish the IOUs of a particular nature, the ones that are recognizable by the governments as legal tenders by its willingness to acknowledge and accept them in payment of fees and taxes (Press, 2010).
+The functions and roles of the central bank are to preside over the legal orders that tend to efficiently grant other banks the exclusive responsibilities and rights to establish the IOUs of a particular nature, the ones that are recognizable by the governments as legal tenders by its willingness to acknowledge and accept them in payment of fees and taxes (Press, 2010).

 Part II

 Canada is one of the various nations that practice a positive countercyclical capital buffer.
-As learned from the global financial crisis, regulatory capital necessities are an essential procyclicality source which can amplify the credit cycle in the periods of bust and boom.
+As learned from the global financial crisis, regulatory capital necessities are an essential procyclicality source that can amplify the credit cycle in periods of bust and boom.
 For instance, before the crisis during the good times, when risks were analyzed to be low, there were also small capital requirements which enhanced the ease of the lending conditions as well as credit expansion.
-However, in the downturn, the assessed vulnerability of the bank assets increased which lead to an incline in the capital requirement levels at a time when raising the funds level was expensive and challenging due to the losses.
-In such cases, money regulations led to increased pressures on the financial institutions to decrease their balance sheets’ balance bearing significant adverse repercussions for the provision of credit as well as economic activity (Kalatie, Laakkonen & Tölö, 2015).
+However, in the downturn, the assessed vulnerability of the bank assets increased, which led to an incline in the capital requirement levels at a time when raising the funds level was expensive and challenging due to the losses.
+In such cases, money regulations led to increased pressures on the financial institutions to decrease their balance sheets’ balance, bearing significant adverse repercussions for the provision of credit as well as economic activity (Kalatie, Laakkonen & Tölö, 2015).

-The reduction of the bank procyclicality lending can assist in the sustenance of the economic development in times of stress.
-One method of attaining this is through the establishment of a countercyclical capital buffer which can increase the needed bank capital level during the boom period and permit it to be drawn down at periods when the cycle turns.
-The Basel Committee on Banking Supervision (BCBS), on July 16th, 2010, released a buffer proposal which outlined the aims and underlying decision-making framework applicable in setting a buffer.
+The reduction of the bank procyclicality lending can assist in the sustenance of economic development in times of stress.
+One method of attaining this is through the establishment of a countercyclical capital buffer, which can increase the needed bank capital level during the boom period and permit it to be drawn down at periods when the cycle turns.
+The Basel Committee on Banking Supervision (BCBS), on July 16th, 2010, released a buffer proposal that outlined the aims and underlying decision-making framework applicable to setting a buffer.
 It also provided a numerical guideline capable of serving as an original information source when making such decisions.
-The oversight entity for the BCBS, known as the Group of Governors and Heads of Supervision, on September 12th, affirmed the buffer as part of the reforms initiatives to the world capital regulations (Countercyclical capital buffer proposal, 2010).
+The oversight entity for the BCBS, known as the Group of Governors and Heads of Supervision, on September 12th, affirmed the buffer as part of the reform initiatives to the world capital regulations (Countercyclical capital buffer proposal, 2010).
 The capital conservation buffer, as well as the countercyclical buffer, was to phase at the start of January 1st, 2016 and is expected to come into full effect on January 1st, 2019.

 The BSC was inclusive of the methodologies that could be used in the calculation of the global consistent referencing guides to assist in the establishment of the countercyclical buffer.
 The outline would be a part of the information set applied by each jurisdiction in the decision making of the programs relating to the barriers.
-It is significant to stress, however, that the government could dictate the size of the buffer on the grounds of their judgment, by the use of a broad array of information obtained on macro-financial situations instead of the basis of the simple fixed quantitative regulation (Countercyclical capital buffer proposal, 2010).
+It is significant to stress, however, that the government could dictate the size of the buffer on the grounds of their judgment by the use of a broad array of information obtained on macro-financial situations instead of the basis of the simple fixed quantitative regulation (Countercyclical capital buffer proposal, 2010).

 The data used in the establishment of the countercyclical financial buffer would require obtaining both upswings and downswings present in the economic cycle.
 Durations during which the system-wide vulnerabilities are mounting would be about the buildup period of the buffer and eras of sharp contraction when there was the start of materialization of the risk, which corresponded to the buffer’s release phase.
-However, there is unlikelihood that an individual measure had the capabilities of reliably capturing both the buildup and release phases, since the former needs a sound leading-signal properties while the latter ought to be a reliable contemporaneous indicator.
+However, there is an unlikelihood that an individual measure had the capabilities of reliably capturing both the buildup and release phases since the former needs a sound leading-signal property while the latter ought to be a reliable contemporaneous indicator.
 Consequently, a constant variable to the proxy for the buildup session varies considerably from its long-run pattern during the boom durations.
-However, it sufficiently dictates out the requirements such as non-functioning loans which are normally bounded at zero and may restrict the contents of the information in credit spreads.
+However, it sufficiently dictates the requirements, such as non-functioning loans, which are normally bounded at zero and may restrict the contents of the information in credit spreads.
 The latter variables, in contrast, may serve as information sources on the timing of the release session (Countercyclical capital buffer proposal, 2010).

 References

-Banks, risk, and economic growth : a theoretical analysis.
+Banks, risk, and economic growth: a theoretical analysis.
 (2007).

 Burton, M., & Brown, B. The financial system and the economy.